-• http://wiki.qt.io/Building_Qt_5_from_Git
+• http://wiki.qt.io/Building\Qt\5\from\Git

 Follow the instructions there to install the necessary packages on your system for Build essentials, libxcb and QtMultimedia.
 For the latter, please note that we use gstreamer-1.0 by default, so please replace libgstreamer0.10-dev and libgstreamer-plugins-base0.10-dev by libgstreamer1.0-dev and libgstreamer-plugins-base1.0-dev.
 You can safely ignore instructions for QtWebKit and QtWebEngine, we don't build them.
-Since we build Qt with openssl support you also need to install libssl-dev (be sure that the version is equal or upper to 1.0.0).
-Last for VTK we also need the X Toolkit Intrinsics library headers, that you can easily install for instance on a Debian-based distribution with the package libxt-dev.
+Since we build Qt with openssl support you also need to install libssl-dev (be sure that the version is equal or upper to 1.0.0). libudev-dev and libusb-1.0.0-dev are required by the OpenNI library.
+Last for VTK we also need the X Toolkit Intrinsics library headers, that you can easily install for instance on a Debian-based distribution with the packages libxt-dev, libxrandr-dev and libxaw7-dev.